kiendo96/learn-devops/terraform/terraform-of-hashicorp/Hands-On Labs/Section 08 - Implement and Maintain State/04 - Terraform_State_Backend_Storage.md

 # Lab: Terraform State Backend Storage

 In order to properly and correctly manage your infrastructure resources, Terraform stores the state of your managed infrastructure.
 Each Terraform configuration can specify a backend which defines exactly where and how operations are performed.
-Most backends support security and collaboration features so using a backend is a must-have both from a security and teamwork perspective.
+Most backends support security and collaboration features so using a backend is a must-have both from a security and teamwork perspective `Để quản lý đúng cách và chính xác infrastructure resources của bạn, Terraform stores the state of your managed infrastructure.
+Each Terraform configuration có thể chỉ định a backend xác định chính xác vị trí và cách thức thực hiện các hoạt động.
+Hầu hết các backend đều hỗ trợ các tính năng cộng tác và bảo mật, vì vậy việc sử dụng a backend là điều bắt buộc phải có cả từ góc độ bảo mật và teamwork perspective.`.

 Terraform has a built-in selection of backends, and the configured backend must be available in the version of Terraform you are using.
-In this lab we will explore the use of some common Terraform standard and enhanced backends.
+In this lab we will explore the use of some common Terraform standard and enhanced backends. `Terraform có một lựa chọn backend tích hợp và backend được định cấu hình phải có sẵn trong phiên bản Terraform bạn đang sử dụng`

 - Task 1: Standard Backend: S3
 - Task 2: Standard Backend: HTTP Backend (Optional)